meric/l2l/README.md

 # l2l #

-"l2l" is a superset of Lisp and Lua.
+In this language, Lisp and Lua are one.

 ## Philosophy ##